 Multimodal transportation planning and implementation require a unified policy direction for all modes of travel.
-This direction is provided by a committee structure, which was developed jointly by the Oklahoma Department of Transportation and local governments within the OCARTS area.
+This direction is provided by a committee structure, which was developed jointly by the Oklahoma Department of Transportation and local governments within the ACOG MPO area.

-The structure consists of number of modal committees anchored by an Intermodal Transportation Policy Committee (ITPC), an Intermodal Transportation Technical Committee (ITTC), and a Citizens Advisory Committee (CAC).
-The OCARTS organizational structure can be found here:
+The structure consists of number of modal committees anchored by a Policy Committee (PC) and a Technical Committee (TC).

 Technical review and discussion on regional planning topics are provided by the Areawide Planning and Technical Advisory Committee (APTAC).
 This committee is generally composed of city planners and representatives of various local and state agencies.

-The purpose of the Bicycle-Pedestrian Advisory Committee (BPAC) is to help promote regional bicycle and pedestrian guidelines for the planning, design and construction of facilities.
-It is tasked with updating and maintaining the regional bicycle and pedestrian system and to serve in a planning and technical advisory capacity to the ITPC.
+The purpose of the Active Transportation Advisory Committee, formerly known as the Bicycle-Pedestrian Advisory Committee, is to help promote regional bicycle and pedestrian guidelines for the planning, design and construction of facilities.
+It is tasked with updating and maintaining the regional bicycle and pedestrian system and to serve in a planning and technical advisory capacity to the ACOG MPO Policy Committee.